 To assess the changes to the spillway hydraulics following the modification of the two central 20-feet-wide gates into four 10-feet-wide gates, McMillen performed an empirical analysis using a traditional weir equation.
 A critical assumption included in this analysis is the weir discharge coefficient.
 The weir coefficient selected for this analysis was based on a relationship of depth over the gate and discharge rate developed for the waveshaper gate.
 This relationship was estimated based on measurements manually collected at the site in 2019.
 The developed weir coefficients generally vary between 3.2 and 3.5 for the flow rates and depths evaluated.
-It is assumed that weir coefficient relationship developed for the waveshaper gate would be similar to that of the spillway gates.
-The rating curves developed for a 10 foot gate and 20 foot gate are shown in Figure 2.
+It is assumed that weir coefficient relationship developed for the waveshaper gate and 20-foot gate are shown in Figure 2.